 Goal 5: Achieve gender equality and empower all women and girls

 In order to have a sustainable impact on hunger, poverty and disease, communities must address the issues of gender equality and women’s empowerment at every stage of creating and carrying out their plans.
 Exploring and enabling change in the ways men and women view and relate to each other is essential in creating a more equitable culture where everyone has equal access to resources and can enjoy their human rights.
-Episcopal Relief & Development is working through faith networks to inform and empower religious leaders to become positive influences in pursuing gender equality within their larger communities, particularly on the issue of sexual and gender-based violence (SGBV).
+Episcopal Relief & Development is working through faith networks to inform and empower religious leaders to become positive influences in pursuing gender equality within their larger communities, particularly on the issue of gender-based violence (GBV).
 We also strive with our partners to make women’s empowerment a focus of programs in agriculture, micro-finance and small business development, and to intentionally include women in decision-making and leadership opportunities.